 Learn to Be Both Soft and Strong

 The realm of spiritual exploration contains many examples of being both soft and strong.
-For example, you must learn to be soft when we examine our faults.
+For instance, you must learn to be gentle when examining your faults.
 And then strong enough to push through the negative inertia that keeps us from making the changes we want to make.
 It takes strength and vulnerability to examine our beliefs and face our fears.

-The body benefits from movement, and the mind benefits from stillness.
+The body benefits from movement, and the mind benefits from stillness. — Sakyong Mipham

-Many of the top athletes talk about how when they find the grove, they move effortlessly.
+Many of the top athletes talk about how, when they find the grove, they move effortlessly.
 They describe it as an inner silence or stillness.
 So, alternating movement and stillness is a combination worth mastering.